mat-boyle/mat-boyle/README.md

-- 👋 Hi, I’m @mat-boyle
+- Hi, I’m @mat-boyle
-- 👀 I’m interested in javascript and swift development.
+- I’m interested in python and swift & swift UI development.
-- 🌱 I’m currently learning programming at The Odin Project
+- I’m currently a senior in Computer Science at WGU.
-- 📫 How to reach me mat@matboyle.com
+- How to reach me: mat@matboyle.com

 <!---
 mat-boyle/mat-boyle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.